States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Limitations

-\textbf{Task Diversity.} Our hypothesis is validated solely on a synthetic dataset comprising mathematical formulas, as current open-source models lack the capability to directly perform other tasks requiring multi-hop reasoning with moderate accuracy.
+We find the task diversity of our experiments unsatisfactory.
+Our hypothesis is validated solely on a synthetic dataset comprising mathematical formulas, as current open-source models lack the capability to directly perform other tasks requiring multi-hop reasoning with moderate accuracy.
 Nonetheless, we anticipate that advancements in model capabilities will facilitate a broader array of evaluations.

-\textbf{Model Diversity.} Interpretability analysis necessitates the extraction of hidden states, compelling the use of open-source models.
-The majority of our experiments utilize Qwen-72b, the highest-performing open-source model available, despite its notable capability gap compared to SOTA closed-source models.
-Our observations reveal a clear correlation between model capability and IDSRs' resolution.
-We anticipate that additional experiments with future, more advanced open-source models will further substantiate our hypothesis.